 Give yourself a fair shot this flu season

-While the COVID-19 pandemic is understandably top of mind this year, it’s important to remember to take preventive measures against other illnesses.
+While the COVID-19 pandemic is understandably top of mind this year, it’s also important to remember to take preventive measures against other illnesses.
 September usually heralds the start of flu season, which can last through January or even later, according to the Centers for Disease Control and Prevention (CDC).
 Getting the flu shot is one of the best ways to help protect your health and the health of your community – which is especially important now during the COVID-19 pandemic.
 While the current climate might throw a wrench into flu prevention this year (Do I have the flu or COVID-19?
 Is it safe to go into an office for the flu shot?), with the right information you’ll be better prepared to weather the storm this flu season.

 The flu shot: your ounce of prevention